rewindio/github-action-eb-deploy/README.md

 This is a GitHub reusable workflow that will deploy a given application version to a set of environments for you.
 It integrates with Slack to send you notifications on success or failure.

 It is also used for pre-loading app versions within a region.
-Simply omit the "env" parameter to achieve this.
+This is done by reducing the "env" column from your intended deploy_matrix and keeping one copy of any row which appears twice or more.
+The hard example below will make this computation far clearer.

 ### Input Descriptions